 Religion in Iraq

-Regardless of denomination, Islam informs Iraqi society by governing political, legal and social behaviour.
-Most Iraqis look to the Quran for moral instruction.
-Expats will become familiar with the sound of the call to prayer, which signals the five times a day that Muslims are expected to pray.
+Islam informs Iraqi society by governing political, legal and social behaviour, and most Iraqis look to the Quran for moral instruction.
+Expats will become familiar with the sound of the call to prayer, which happens five times a day.
 The country comes to a standstill on Friday, as it's a day of congregational prayer.
 Accordingly, the weekend for most companies falls on Friday and Saturday in Iraq.

 During Ramadan, Muslims fast from dawn to dusk.
 This also means that Iraqi businesses operate on a reduced schedule.